Hellish Quart is the most authentic sword-fighting game in years

 Early Access plans and current limitations

-Without someone to play local multiplayer with, though, Hellish Quart probably isn't complex enough at this stage to keep me coming back.
+Without someone to play local multiplayer with, Hellish Quart probably isn't complex enough at this stage to keep me coming back for much longer.
 The auto-blocking is fine as a concept, I think, but as I get better at the game I'm starting to desire a finer level of control over my stance and the motions that initiate my attacks.
 Sometimes when I have a clear opening, I just can't find an attack animation that takes advantage of it, and it's a letdown not to be able to do what I think my character would do.
-I'd also love a more skilled AI to fight, and there's some general jank and unruly camera movement to sort out.
+I'd also love a more skilled AI to fight, and there's some general jank and unruly camera behavior to sort out.

-Hellish Quart has just one developer, Jakub "Kubold" Kisiel, whose resume includes animation at People Can Fly and CD Projekt Red, where he worked on Geralt's moves for The Witcher 3.
-I won't pretend to know how exactly Kubold can refine Hellish Quart without overcomplicating it or otherwise mucking up the fun, but he's clearly good at this, because it's a lot of fun already, and perhaps Early Access feedback and experimentation will lead to some breakthroughs.
+Hellish Quart has just one developer, Jakub "Kubold" Kisiel, whose résumé includes animation at People Can Fly and CD Projekt Red, where he worked on Geralt's moves for The Witcher 3.
+I won't pretend to know how exactly Kubold can refine Hellish Quart without overcomplicating it or otherwise mucking up the fun, but he's clearly good at this, and perhaps Early Access feedback and experimentation will lead to some breakthroughs.

 Future plans for Hellish Quart, which Kubold expects to be in Early Access for a couple years, include more fighting styles and characters (with the help of mocapped fencers), more AI types, more arenas, a story campaign, and full Parsec integration for multiplayer.